-While we have all been desperate to get back out on to golf courses around the world, please think about the above question.
+While we have all been desperate to get back out on to the golf course due to the pandemic or the recent bad whether, please think about the above question.

-Most of us have been doing as advised and staying at home for the best part of the last 10 weeks.
+Most of us have been doing as advised and staying at home.
 That is not necessarily the case for green keepers, some of whom have been working tirelessly in our absence.
 I know that is the case at Archerfield Links, (where I am based) with Steve Cram’s team who have been doing some outstanding work.

 By and large, green keepers are the unsung heroes of the golf industry and as far as I am concerned, they deserve all the plaudits they receive.

 Rarely have I seen any course look better prepared for the lucky members.
 Not a pitch mark in sight.
 Long may that continue.